Generic filters

 Can you tell who gave me Genital Herpes?

 It is difficult to say who gave you genital herpes.
+Symptoms may be mild or not appear for months or years after transmission, making it hard to pinpoint the source.

 How can I prevent getting Genital Herpes?